raphenya/eskape-model-standalone/README.md

 # The ESKAPE Model Standalone

-This repository provides a stanalone application to the web version of ESKAPE Model at eskape.mcmaster.ca.
+This repository provides a standalone application to the web version of ESKAPE Model at eskape.mcmaster.ca.
 The ESKAPE Model is a machine learning-based online resource to facilitate discovery of novel antibiotics against the ESKAPE pathogens, a group of multidrug-resistant bacteria that are responsible for the majority of hospital-acquired infections.

 The ESKAPE Model predicts the antibacterial activity of inputted molecules against each of the following ESKAPE pathogens: